RichieHG/linq/README.md

 This method is commonly used with Ordered Collections to improve the performance of the query.

 ## OfType
-This method filters an Enumarable acording the type defined into the call.
+This method filters an Enumarable according the type defined into the call.

 We can use it when we have many types of objects that share the same interface

+## Distinct
+In some cases we will need to declare a *comparer* (using *IEqualityComparer* as base interface) to be more explicit how we can make the comparison between objects.
+Remember as default config Contains uses the objects by references.